 In the pilot episode, the co-hero, jazz enthusiast Howard Moon, is volunteered by his boss to fight a kangaroo in a boxing match.
 Yikes.

-I didn’t really like this episode, but it’s one of those ones you never really forget.
-There are some bits of the episode online for those who are curious but maybe the screen shot says it all?
+Truth is, I didn’t really like this episode, but it’s one of those ones you never really forget.
+There are some bits of the episode online for those who are curious.
 There is some blood, and there is some fighting.
 And there is one tough kangaroo.

-In the end Howard Moon didn’t defeat the kangaroo, but the kangaroo was defeated.
-Problem is, it’s not really realistic.
+Well, in the end Howard Moon didn’t defeat the kangaroo, but the kangaroo was defeated.
+Problem is, it’s not really realistic…because that’s what we’re going for here.

 So, how do you fight a kangaroo anyway?